 In this example, all other condition are met except the residual difference.
-That is now $0 \times I_n$, which indicates a primary side fault.
+That is now $0 \times I_n$ , which indicates a primary side fault.

 Figure.
-5.6.1 - 168.
+5.6.1 - 200.
 Primary side high-impedance earth fault.

 In this example there is a high-impedance earth fault.
 It does not activate the function, if the measurement conditions are met, while the calculated and measured residual current difference does not reach the limit.
-The I{sum} difference setting should be set according to the application in order to reach maximum security and maximum sensitivity for the network earthing.
+The Isum difference setting should be set according to the application in order to reach maximum security and maximum sensitivity for the network earthing.

 The current transformer supervision function (abbreviated "CTS" in event block names) generates events and registers from the status changes in ALARM ACTIVATED and BLOCKED signals.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
+The function offers two (2) independent stages.